Plan and Prepare

 - Be wary of posting your location or itinerary on online journals or social media in real time.
 A password-protected blog or site can offer more protection.

 Be aware that you may encounter different cultural norms along the Trail

 - Hikers on the A.T. are an eclectic bunch.
 Actions, clothing, or language choices that may be viewed as simply freedom of expression in the generally accepting culture of the A.T. or your own social circle can be viewed quite differently in some local communities or by individual hikers on the Trail.

 - The A.T. has an extraordinary culture of kindness, tolerance, and generosity and is sometimes viewed as a sanctuary from the ills of the modern world.
-However, remember that the Trail is not insulated against the problems of larger society, and no personality or other tests are required to step foot on the A.T.
-Maintain awareness at all times, and remember you are responsible for your own safety.
+However, remember that the Trail is not insulated against the problems of the larger society, and no personality or other tests are required to step foot on the A.T.
+Maintain situational awareness at all times and remember you are responsible for your own safety.

 Carrying firearms on the A.T. requires a lot of forethought and planning